-6 LatinX and POC travel bloggers to follow in 2019
+6 LatinX and POC travel bloggers to follow this year

 Lack of diversity is a common problem in the blogosphere, especially when it comes to travel blogging.
-Here's 6 LatinX and POC travel bloggers to follow in 2019.
+Here's 6 LatinX and POC travel bloggers to follow.

 A few years ago, I was giving a lecture at a Mexican university about the challenges I had faced as a travel blogger.
 At the end of my speech, one of the students asked me if being a woman had made my travels more difficult.
 It took me a while to find the right answer.

 My first instinct was to say yes, but soon I realized that I was wrong.
 I was surprised to discover that most of my troubles abroad had nothing to do with my gender, but my nationality.

 If I am honest, I've had it easier than many other Latin Americans.
 I am whiter and taller than your average Mexican, and that has given me certain privileges over the years.
 However, even though my looks protect me to some extent of discriminating behaviors, that is not the case with my passport.

 Being Mexican allows me to travel to many countries without a visa, which is itself an immense privilege.
 Nonetheless, once I arrive at immigration control, things can get tricky.

 I will never forget the time I was detained in London Heathrow for four hours because the immigration agent thought I wanted to stay in the country illegally.
 Or the time that I had to show my bank statement to the US border staff because they did not believe that a Mexican had enough money to take a long vacation.
 Or the multiple occasions when I have had to present a return ticket because my word doesn't seem to be enough proof.

 The hard truth is that traveling is easier for some more than others.